There’s a lot of talk these days about the need for innovation.

 - understood the need for power to be shared using a community development approach, and;

-- identified a need for youth to be future-focused, and because they lived in both the Western and Indigenous worlds, when they did so it would be with their ability to reflect two-eyed seeing.
+- identified a need for youth to be future-focused, and because they lived in both the Western and Indigenous worlds, when they did so it would be with their ability to see the best of both worlds reflecting two-eyed seeing.

-While there's no doubt it has been messy at times and sometimes it feels as if the “track is being laid as the train is rolling", it is innovative, leading-edge work that will position Indigenous youth in Ontario as leaders who are firmly grounded by the traditions and values of their ancestors who are better prepared to face a future that hasn’t yet been invented.
+While there's no doubt it has been messy at times and sometimes it feels as if the “track is being laid as the train is rolling", it is innovative, leading-edge work that will position Indigenous youth in Ontario as leaders who are firmly grounded by the traditions and values of their ancestors and yet are prepared to face a future that hasn’t yet been invented yet.

 If you are interested, you can read more about Standing Bear at this link.